-The first part of the practical involves analysis of a survey of a known number of golf tees.
-This is intended mainly to familiarise you with the double-platform data structure and analysis features in R. The second part of the practical involves analysis of the pack-ice seal survey data of Borchers et al. (2006) and Southwell et al. (2007).
+In this exercise we look at mark-recapture distance sampling (MRDS) models.
+The first part of this exercise involves analysis of a survey of a known number of golf tees.
+This is intended mainly to familiarise you with the double-platform data structure and analysis features in the R function mrds (Laake et al. 2019).
+The second part of the practical involves analysis of the pack-ice seal survey data of Borchers et al. (2006) and Southwell et al. (2007).